nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Location.md

 ## <a href="#location-entity">location.otherNames</a>
 - Additional names for this location.
     - For example, Mount Elbert is also known as Mt.
 Elbert.
 It may also have a traditional name, names in other languages, nicknames, etc.
 - While primary name must be unique, other names are not.
-Duplicates may exist within the database.
+Many `Location` may share the same `Name` in their `List<Name> otherNames`.
     - For example, several `Location` may be called "Buffalo Mountain", but each `Location` would have a unique primary name of "Buffalo Mountain A", "Buffalo Mountain (CO)", etc.
-    - If "Buffalo Mountain A" was deleted, we do not want "Buffalo Mountain" to be removed from the database.
-Removing a `Location` should remove all the `Name` within its otherNames.
+    - If "Buffalo Mountain A" was deleted, we do not want all "Buffalo Mountain" records in the `Name` table to be deleted from the database.
-    - Various `Location` would not share the same "Buffalo Mountain" `Name` within their otherNames collections.
+    - If no records exist in the join table connecting a `Location` with "Buffalo Mountain", within `Name.name`, "Buffalo Mountain" should be deleted.
+        - This seems possible via `orphanRemoval = true` on the `Location` side
+            - [] confirm via JUnit5 tests
     - Therefore, the database would have several copies of the "Buffalo Mountain" `Name`.
-- For otherNames, `Location` `m:m` `Name`.
+- For otherNames, `Location` `1:m` `Name`.
+- A `m:m` relationship between `Location` and `Name` would allow for proper normalization and would prevent duplicates, but this would require manual deleting and seems excessive for this application.
+    - Also, other entities, such as `Region`, may also use the `Name` table for a collection of names.
 - Optional - a location may only have one name and `List<Name> otherNames` may be empty

 <table>